oils-for-unix/oils.vim/stage3-checklist.md

-Stage 3: Recgonize Details Within Each Mode
+Stage 3: Recgonize Details Within Each Mode - `and or`
 ====

 ### Multi-Line